nnieddu/nnieddu.github.io/README.md

 # Portfolio

-## This portfolio was made with React JS and React router 18.2
+## This portfolio was made with React JS and React router 18.2, styled with Sass and build with webpack.

 ## External assets or library :